-Cockatiels, like most parrots, who has vocal learning nervous system are also known to talk.
-Cockatiels have a limited vocal compared to other parrots such as African greys and Amazon parrots who has complex vocal communication abilities, but they can be taught to say a few words especially if they frequently heard human voices or phrases, such as “Hello,” “Beautiful bird,” “I’m a wonderful bird,”
+Cockatiels, like most parrots, who have vocal learning nervous system are also known to talk.
+Cockatiels have limited vocal compared to other parrots such as African greys and Amazon parrots and have complex vocal communication abilities, but they can be taught to say a few words especially if they frequently heard human voices or phrases, such as “Hello,” “Beautiful bird,” “I’m a wonderful bird,”

-Male cockatiels are more talkative than female cockatiels.
-To get a cockatiel to talk, repeat a certain word or phrase and then go on to another word or phrase once it has mastered it.
+Male cockatiels tend to be more talkative than female cockatiels.
+To get a cockatiel to talk, mimic sounds or phrases and then go on to another word or phrase once it has mastered it.

-Or is it hearing music as cockatiels likely prefer to imitate human music performed.
+Or is it hearing music or human whistle as cockatiels likely prefer to imitate human sound.
 And if your cockatiel is alone in another room, its chirps might be used to alert you that it’s over there… talk to me!
 Cockatiels have a remarkable ability for flexible vocal control similar to what is seen in human singing.

 This one is self-explanatory.
-Cockatiels may produce a shrill, high-pitched squeal that is difficult to ignore.
+Male cockatiel and female cockatiel may produce a shrill, high-pitched squeal that is difficult to ignore.